uiceds/cee-492-term-project-fall-2022-swifties/manuscript.md

 ### Description of the Data Set

-This is a statewide crash location dataset produced by the Crash Information Section of the Illinois Department of Transportation (IDOT).
+IDOT has generated datasets with statewide crash locations produced by the Crash Information Section of the Illinois Department of Transportation (IDOT).
 The accident data has been collected througout the years usign Application Programming Interfaces (APIs) that provided streaming traffic incident data.
-There are about 300,000 accident records per year in this dataset, and each of them contains the attributes including:
+There are about 300,000 accident records per year in these datasets, and each record contains attributes that including conditions like:

 1. Time and date (day, month, year)
 2. Coordinates (x,y)
 3. Type of collision
 4. A quantitative description of fatalities and injuries